seungukj/seungukj.github.io/_posts/2022-03-24-epsilon-delta-limit.md

  1. To understand the logical quantifiers and connectives, like "for all" "there exists" or "implies".
  1. To make sense on why we have a particular order $\forall\epsilon\exists\delta$ in the definition.

 Practically, the first two lines are already a challenge for a typical freshman calculus students.
-Especially in the situation where the instruture cannot pay more than two weeks, focusing on the first two (i.e., to understand the words _per se_) would be challenging enough for the students.
+Especially for those instrutors who cannot pay more than two weeks, focusing on the first two (i.e., to understand the words _per se_) would be challenging enough for the students.

-The third line is, according to my experience as a student and as an instructor, for a pretty limited number of people.
-But ironically, this holds all the connection from the infamous "intuitive" definition of limits.
+The third line seems to be an interest for a limited number of people (as my experience as a student and as an instructor tells).
+But ironically, this holds all the connection from the infamous "intuitive" definition of limits, to the standard definition ($\epsilon$-$\delta$).

 ## An Infamous 'Definition'